hack4impact-calpoly/nextjs-app-template/docs/template-features.md

 7. Template documentation to fill in
 8. Two branches called `develop` and `main` (if you selected copy branches when creating from template)
 9. Issue and Pull Request templates.
 Modify them in the `.github` folder
 10. Some common GitHub tags
+11. Pre-commit linting hook with Husky and lint-staged
+12. Continuous integration with GitHub Actions

-Last updated 11/13/23
+Last updated 10/17/2024